jon-wehner/PantryStock/README.md

 <!-- ROADMAP -->

 ## Roadmap
+This was a fun app to build.
+I feel that developing this really helped me solidify my understanding of the React Library, and I greatly expended my knowledge of CI/CD and testing.
+The next steps will be a minor UI overhaul to improve user experience on all types of devices.
+I also hope to implement a recipes feature that will allow users to better understand the flow of items through their kitchen.
 See the [open issues](https://github.com/jon-wehner/repo_name/issues) for a list of proposed features (and known issues).

 <!-- CONTACT -->